-To help make your new hamster at home in her new habitat, try adding some small animal bedding.
+To help make your new hamster at home in their new habitat, try adding some small animal bedding.
 A layer of bedding allows hamsters to burrow and make their new habitat into a home.

-To help keep your hamster active and happy, you can add fun hamster toys and accessories to her habitat.
+To help keep your hamster active and happy, you can add fun hamster toys and accessories to their habitat.
 Hamsters like to burrow, so hamster toys like the Prevue Pet Products Grass Hut are the perfect form of entertainment.

-“About one tablespoon of pellets or seed mix once a day, supplemented by treats will be enough food,” Dr. Siperstein says.
+“About one tablespoon of pellets or seed mix once a day, supplemented by treats, will be enough food,” Dr. Siperstein says.